alimranahmed/EasyHttp/README.md

     "alimranahmed/easyhttp": "dev-master"
 }
 ```
-then execute `composer update`, That's all
+then execute `composer update`

+That's all!

 ## Usages
 ```